A sample of courses I teach (new ones are always being prepared).

 Esther & The Comedy of the Bible

-The Tanakh is full of humor (unfortunately many Bible readers are not!).
+The Tanakh, contrary to expectations, is full of humor (unfortunately many Bible readers are not!).
 Lots of examples to explore—including Esther, the Bible’s comedic masterpiece.

 Jonah in Context and in Midrash

 The Book of Jonah is one of the best-loved biblical tales, the strange saga of an anti-prophet.
 Midrash brings Jonah to some truly bizarre places, and liturgy—by making this the reading for Yom Kippur afternoon—cements his importance in Jewish spiritual life.

 In the world of "23 and Me," the search for personal origins is more popular than ever.
 In this class, we explore the evidence from the Torah, the Ancient Near East, and recent scholarship for uncovering the mysteries of where, precisely, the Jewish people comes from.

 Torah through the Lens of the Hasidic Masters